jabercrombia/opensearch-contentful-integration/README.md

 ## Usage

-Navigate to `http://localhost:5601/app/dev_tools#/console` and copy the below into the console
+Navigate to `http://localhost:5601/app/dev_tools#/console` and copy the below into the console and click the play button on the right side.

 ```
 GET /contentful-index/_search